kubernetes/enhancements/keps/sig-scheduling/5491-dra-list-types-for-attributes/README.md

 question.
 -->

+Existing DRA and scheduler SLOs continue to apply; this feature does not introduce new latency-sensitive control loops.
+Since the added constraint evaluation (set intersection/pairwise-disjoint check) is bounded by the per-device attribute-value limit (`ResourceSliceMaxAttributeValuesPerDevice` = 48), it is not expected to measurably change `scheduler_plugin_execution_duration_seconds{plugin="DynamicResources"}` p99 relative to the scalar-only case.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

 <!--
 Pick one more of these and delete the rest.
 -->

-- [ ] Metrics
+- [x] Metrics
-  - Metric name:
+  - Metric names:
-  - [Optional] Aggregation method:
+    - `apiserver_request_total{resource="resourceslices"}` / `apiserver_request_total{resource="resourceclaims"}` — non-2xx rates indicate validation/admission problems with list-typed attribute fields.
+    - `scheduler_unschedulable_pods{plugin="DynamicResources"}` — indicates constraint-evaluation allocation failures.
+    - `scheduler_plugin_execution_duration_seconds{plugin="DynamicResources"}` (`extension_point="Filter"`) — indicates allocator performance for constraint evaluation.
-  - Components exposing the metric:
+  - Components exposing the metric: kube-apiserver, kube-scheduler
 - [ ] Other (treat as last resort)
   - Details: